 An adult Bald Eagle, Haliaeetus leucocephalus, floats gracefully overhead.
 I took this photo in the winter of 2010, in Ohio.
 So, this is one of the tough northern eagles, and they grow bigger than the wimpy warm weather southern eagles, such as are found in Florida.
 And, we're going to assume she is a big fat female - girl eagles outweigh the boys by a good margin.
 I'm pegging her weight at the upper end of the spectrum - 15 pounds.

-Contrast that beastly big bird with Tim's Ruby-throated Hummingbird, which tapes out at 3.75 inches, has a wingspan of 4.5 inches, and weighs all of 3.2 grams.
+Contrast that beastly big bird with a Ruby-throated Hummingbird, which tapes out at 3.75 inches, has a wingspan of 4.5 inches, and weighs all of 3.2 grams.
 It would require nearly 8.5 hummingbirds, arranged from bill to tail, to equal the body length of the eagle.
 Whoop-de-do.
 That's not a staggering factoid.
 The line of hummers would have to be expanded to 18 birds to bridge the eagle's wingspan - a bit more impressive but still somewhat of a yawner comparofactoid.

 But wait - what about weight?
 This is where comparisons between these two birds get mind-boggling.
 You would need a pile of 2,128 Ruby-throated Hummingbirds to equalize the scales, if this Bald Eagle was the counterbalance.
 That is a LOT of hummingbirds!
 Considering that Ohio's total breeding population of hummingbirds is probably about 50,000 birds, we only have enough hummingbirds in this state to make 23.5 Bald Eagles.